treiro/Backend-Note/README.md

 CREATE SCHEMA public;
 GRANT ALL ON SCHEMA public TO postgres;
 GRANT ALL ON SCHEMA public TO public;
 COMMENT ON SCHEMA public IS 'standard public schema';

+#Show docker log on swarm when container can not start
+while true; do docker logs -f $(docker ps -q -f name=es_master1); sleep 1; done